replot/replot-core/README.md

   may need to be pushed in to compensate
   * Defaults to `400` and `400`
   * Accepts any number
+* `showXAxis` and `showYAxis`
+  * Used if only an x-axis or y-axis is necessary.
+Setting either to false will entirely disable the corresponding axis.
+  * Both default to `"true"`
+  * Accepts `true` and `false`
 * `xAxisMode`
-  * To be used when implementing a full `Axis` component, determines whether the x axis will utilize word labels or number ticks
+  * Determines whether the x-axis will utilize word labels or number ticks
   * Defaults to `"discrete"`
   * Accepts `"discrete"` and `"continuous"`
 * `xScale` and `yScale`